Search

 Abuse of Office

-4. A public servant shall not, with intent to obtain a benefit or with intent to harm or defraud another, intentionally or knowingly violate a law relating to the office or misuse government property, services, personnel, or any other thing of value, belonging to the government , that has come into his or her custody by virtue of his or her office or employment.
+A public servant commits an offense if, with intent to obtain a benefit or with intent to harm or defraud another, intentionally or knowingly violates a law relating to the office or employment, or misuses government property, services, personnel, or any other thing of value, belonging to the government, that has come into the public servant’s custody by virtue of his or her office or employment.
 Penal Code 39.02(a)

 “Law relating to the office” means a law that specifically applies to a person acting in the capacity of a public servant and that directly or indirectly imposes a duty on the public servant or governs the conduct of the public servant.
 Penal Code 39.01(1)